-The Government has deliberately invested in increasing access to education for all learners through the policies and programmes of free primary and free day secondary education.
-As a result, the sector has witnessed an increase in: enrolment; parity index between girls and boys; and number of special needs learners.
-Despite this progress, there are challenges, including: a drop in primary completion rates, low gender parity in secondary, lower than national average GER and NER in some counties, lower than the national average NER and GER for special needs learners, high repetition rate in upper primary.
-Primary NER fluctuates from a national average of 87.4% to a high of 98.8% in Siaya to less than 20% in Wajir and Mandera.
-Eight counties have NER between 60 to 80%, and in another six counties it is below 60%.
+The Government has deliberately invested in increasing access to education for all learners through various policies and programmes such as free primary education, free day secondary education, Technical and Vocation Education and Training (TVET) and Higher Education Loans Board (HELB) loans among others.
+As a result, the sector has witnessed an increase in enrolment and progress towards gender parity.
+Despite this progress, there are challenges which include: slow increase in primary school completion rates, regional disparities in enrolment, gender disparity, Gross Enrolment Rates (GER) and National Enrolment Rates (NER) in some counties are below the national average, low NER and GER for special needs learners and high repetition rate in upper primary.
 The proposed curriculum reform will address these challenges.

-To enhance access to quality and relevant education, MOEST shall implement the following policies:
+To enhance access to quality and relevant education, Ministry of Education (MOE) shall implement the following policy objectives:

-- Provide access and transition of all learners through interdisciplinary and flexible curriculum pathways that develop their abilities and talents; and - Improve efficiency in provision of education and reduce wastage at all levels
+- Provide access and transition of all learners through interdisciplinary and flexible curriculum pathways that develop their abilities and talents and; - Improve efficiency in provision of education and reduce wastage at all levels.